Old Vicarage Flats

 LATEST PROJECT NEWS

-The project will see the building renovated and converted to provide two 1-bedroom and four 2-bedroom high quality affordable flats for rent to local people.
+Work is continuing on this project which will see the former Parsonage building renovated and converted to provide two 1-bedroom and four 2-bedroom high quality affordable flats for rent to local people.

 Known originally as the Parsonage and built in the late 1830’s, the building was home to the Vicars of St Ives until the early 1950’s when Canon Jenkin moved into a newly constructed vicarage off St Andrew’s Street.
 The building was then taken over by St Ives Borough Council who converted the upper stories into four flats while the ground floor was owned by Cornwall County Council and used by a number of local organisations, including a nursery, the local WI and camera club.